top of page

 We began meeting with Camp Quality's globally (USA, Australia and New Zealand) along with a research team at the University of Sydney to evaluate the effectiveness of our programs and to begin to understand the Camp Quality community further.
 These collaborative research studies will be ongoing throughout 2024 with a goal of sharing results in 2025.

-We are operationalizing our new Strategic Plan this fall.
+We are operationalizing our new Strategic Plan.
 If you would like more information please contact fiona@campquality.org

 bottom of page